NVIDIA/aistore/api/README.md

 ___

 #### GetObjectWithValidation
-Same behaviour as `GetObject`, but performs checksum validation of the object by comparing the checksum in the response header with the calculated checksum value derived from the returned object.
+Same behavior as `GetObject`, but performs checksum validation of the object by comparing the checksum in the response header with the calculated checksum value derived from the returned object.

 ##### Parameters
 | Name       | Type           | Description                                                                           |